GDevelopApp/GDevelop-examples/.github/ISSUE_TEMPLATE/new-example.md

 **⚠️ Please edit and complete this before submitting your game:**
 -->

-## Describe the extension
+## Describe the example

 <!--
-A clear and concise description of what the extension is, how useful it is.
+A clear and concise description of what the example is, how useful it is.
 -->

 ## Checklist